matoous/dzxcz/content/atoms/zephyr_on_esp32.md

 Successfully created esp32 image.
 ```

-Last but not least, I flashed the ESP32 which was as simple as connecting it to the laptop with and USB-C cable and running:
+I flashed the ESP32 which was as simple as connecting it to the laptop with and USB-C cable and running:

 ```sh
 west flash
 ```

 The esp blinks a few times and the flashing is done in a couple of seconds.
 Theoretically, we have the hello world sample app up and running, but better confirm.
 For that, I connected to the esp using serial port to check the logs.
-First, `minicom` needed some tweeking as the last device I worked with had a different setup:
+First, `minicom` needed tweeking as the last device I worked with had a different setup:

 ```sh
 sudo minicom -s